Configuring LDAP

 Log in to Okta and create a new user with the read-only administrator role.
 Dex will use this user to communicate with the Okta LDAP interface.

 Okta provides an LDAP interface for client integration.
-For more information, refer to the Okta LDAP Interface documentation.
+For more information, see the Okta LDAP Interface documentation.

 Configuring Dex to connect to Okta via LDAP connector

-Add an entry for the Okta LDAP configuration where you specify the username and password (BindDN and BindPW) for the created read-only administrator user.
+Add an entry for the Okta LDAP configuration in which you specify the username and password (BindDN and BindPW) for the created read-only administrator user.
 Add the entry either in your values.yaml file or HybridControlPlane custom resource, depending on the installation method you use.

 portal: